Skip to content

 Does replacing a failed wall require a permit in Pittsburgh?

 Often, yes.
-Pennsylvania requires an engineered, PE-stamped design for walls over 48 inches of unbalanced fill, or over 24 inches with a surcharge such as a slope or driveway above the wall.
+Pennsylvania requires an engineered design for walls over 48 inches of unbalanced fill, or over 24 inches tall carrying a surcharge such as a slope or driveway above the wall, and some municipalities require that design sealed by a professional engineer.
 The City of Pittsburgh requires a permit for walls over 4 feet, or at any height with a surcharge, and adds overlay rules on steep and landslide-prone ground.
 Individual municipalities set their own triggers on top of that baseline, so check the permit guide for your town.

 Will homeowners insurance pay for a failing retaining wall?

 Usually not.
-Most policies exclude earth movement and gradual water damage, which covers the majority of wall failures, and the Pennsylvania DCNR notes that insurance covers landslide damage only in limited situations.
+Most policies exclude earth movement and gradual water damage, which covers the majority of wall failures, and the Pennsylvania DCNR notes that insurance covers landslide damage only for some business situations, which for a homeowner means in practice almost never.
 There are exceptions, and the details of the policy matter, so it is worth reading the insurance guide on this site and talking to your insurer before assuming either way.